imran114/About-Me/README.md

 ## 🚀 About Me

-👀 I’m interested in keeping up with the latest technologies related to automation testing, including Data Science and AI.
+👀 I have a keen interest in staying updated on cutting-edge automation testing technologies, with a focus on Data Science and AI applications.

-🌱 I’m currently expanding my knowledge of Selenium WebDriver with Java and exploring new testing frameworks like TestNG and Appium.
+🌱 I am experienced in TestNG and Appium, having honed my skills to excel in mobile app, web, and API testing environments.

-💞️ I’m looking to collaborate on Java-based automation projects using Selenium, Appium, and TestNG.
+💞️ I am actively seeking opportunities to collaborate on Java-based automation projects that utilize Selenium WebDriver, TestNG, and Appium.
+My goal is to leverage my expertise to enhance software quality, resolve issues, and contribute to project success.
+My extensive knowledge of testing methodologies and strong communication skills ensure effective defect documentation and reporting while working closely with stakeholders.
+I am dedicated to maintaining industry relevance and consistently delivering top-notch results.

 ## 🏆 Skills